Where do I get an Arizona business license to operate my business?

 The basic types of licensing in Arizona are highlighted below:

-If you are selling a product or engaging in a service subject to transaction privilege tax, you will most likely need to obtain the state transaction privilege tax (TPT) license from the Arizona Department of Revenue (commonly referred to as a sales tax, resale, wholesale, vendor or tax license) and a transaction privilege tax or business/occupational license from the city(ies) in which you are based and/or operate.
+If you are selling a product or engaging in a service subject to transaction privilege tax, you will most likely need to obtain the state transaction privilege tax (TPT) license from the Arizona Department of Revenue (commonly referred to as a sales tax, resale, wholesale, vendor or tax license).
 See our TPT Licensing section for more information.

 REGULATORY (PROFESSIONAL/SPECIAL) LICENSING/PERMITS

 Special licenses, certification, permits, etc. may be required of certain businesses/professions.
 Business regulations vary by state, local, and federal government, as well as, by industry.
 Note: A service business may or may not be subject to regulatory licensing, transaction privilege tax, and/or business licensing.
-Use the resources below to research business compliance requirements that may impact your business.
-For additional information, visit the Selected Professions/Business Activities section of the Arizona Commerce Authority Checklist Program.
+Use the Arizona Commerce Authority (ACA) Small Business Services’ Checklist Program to research business compliance requirements that may impact your business.
 You may also wish to consult your attorney for assistance.
-If you need accountant or attorney referrals, see Finding Professional Partners in the Commerce Checklist Program.
+If you need accountant or attorney referrals, see Finding Professional Partners in the ACA Small Business Services’ Checklist Program, under "I am thinking about starting a business in Arizona."

 LOCAL BUSINESS/OCCUPATIONAL LICENSE/PERMIT(S)

-Each city in which you operate may require additional licensing.
-For complete information, visit the Arizona Commerce Authority list of City/Town Offices.
+Each city in which you operate may require their own licensing.
+For additional information, including contact information and links to download license applications, visit the ACA Small Business Services’ Checklist Program list of City/Town Offices under the Quick Links.